- Chapters & Sections

 A. Certified practitioners will receive formal recognition that they have achieved a high standard of knowledge and experience within the field of ecological restoration.
 Certificants receive a certificate and card, but more importantly, can use the CERP or CERPIT acronym on their business cards, proposals, resumes, reports, etc. Certified practitioners (and practitioners-in-training) will also be listed on the directory on the SER website.

-A. SER is currently accepting CERP and CERPIT applications!
-The application period will be open from January 15 through March 16, 2018.
+A. The application window is currently closed.
+The next application period will be open from July 16 through October 12, 2018.

 The application will take about 30-60 minutes to complete once you have the information compiled.
 You can also watch our application process tutorial to see more details.